Learn everything about Gerbera Daisy Care, along with its growing requirements to add this magnificent flowering plant indoors or outdoors!

 USDA Hardiness Zones: 8-11

-How to Propagate Gerbera Daisy
+How to Propagate Gerbera Daisy?

-There two ways to propagate a gerbera daisy plant, from seeds and root division.
+There are two ways to propagate a gerbera daisy—seeds and root division.
 If you’ve got an already established plant, multiply that by division.
-If not, sow the seeds.
-Sow seeds 1/4 inch deep in individual pots or seed trays, and transplant them once the seedlings germinate two sets of true leaves.
+If not, germinate new ones with seeds.

 Indoor Gerbera Daisy Care

 Light is crucial for the Gerberas to bloom, so placing your plant at a location that receives as much sunlight indoors as possible makes sense.
 A sunny south or west-facing window is an ideal spot.

 If summers are hot and the temperature touches 100 F (38 C) in your area, always protect the plant from the afternoon sun.
 During gloomy winters, when the sun is weak, in the absence of natural daylight, artificial lights will aid in Gerbera’s survival.

 Root rot, powdery mildew, and crown rot may affect gerbera daisy if it stands in water and soggy soil.
 To prevent this, make sure to provide adequate drainage holes at the bottom of the pot.